COntactAboutWorks

 Upon completion of our interviews and the analysis of all the qualitative data, I then moved to creating mid-fidelity mockups of Kidsband in Axure.
 The design was fueled by insights found from the interviews and qualitative data.
 The primary piece being that the signup process should be quick and seamless during one's busy schedule.
 A few of our participants agreed to being participating in a short usability test of the current low fidelity state of Kidsband.
 Design iterations were following the usability test to get the product closer to more of a high-fidelity state.

-• Alert reminders with sharing capabilities so all guardians/parents are able to stay on top of upcoming events around their children
+• Alert reminders with sharing capabilities so all guardians and parents can stay on top of upcoming events together

-• A notification timeline to keep track of when a situation occurred with one click emergency health care provider aid if needed
+• A notification timeline to track incidents over time, with one-click access to emergency health care providers

-• New shop feature to encourage browsing and exploring the wide variety of Kidsband products and accessories
+• A new shop experience to encourage browsing and exploration of Kidsband products and accessories

 Portfolio